garciart/network-automation/old/DEMO.md

          line vty 0 4
           login
          !
-         !
          end

-29. Look for ```interface FastEthernet0/0``` in the running-config; you will notice that the router does not have an IP address.
-Therefore, we have no way to
+29. Look for ```interface FastEthernet0/0``` in the running-config (comments added):

-31.
+         interface FastEthernet0/0
+          no ip address
+          shutdown
+          duplex half

+    The setting ```no ip address``` means the router does not have an IP address assigned and ```shutdown``` means that the FastEthernet port is closed.
+This means that the router is not configured and cannot be used.

+30. Normally, to configure the router, we would connect to it using an auxilary or console port, and run commands using an emulator, such as Minicom or PuTTY.
+For this demo, we will connect to the router using Telnet, through our host's Port 5001 (192.168.1.100:5001).

+    Open a terminal and start a Python session:

+         [gns3user@localhost ~]$ python
+         Python 2.7.5 (default, Nov 16 2020, 22:23:17)
+         [GCC 4.8.5 20150623 (Red Hat 4.8.5-44)] on linux2
+         Type "help", "copyright", "credits" or "license" for more information.
+         >>>

+31. Import pexpect and spawn Telnet as a child application:

+         >>> import pexpect
+         >>> child = pexpect.spawn("telnet 192.168.1.100 5001")

+>**Note** - If you see ```ImportError: No module named pexpect.```, you will need to install pexpect first.
+In CentOS/RHEL, open another terminal and run ```yum install pexpect```.

          R1#configure terminal !
 Enter Global Configuration Mode R1(config)#interface FastEthernet 0/0 !
 Enter Interface Configuration Mode